flox/install-matrix/README.md

 ---

-# Nix Test Matrix
+# Test Matrix

 # Background

-The Nix installer interacts with the host operating system directly, and this exposes it to many more opportunities to fail or behave funny.
-Different operating systems will also be able to support different sets of Nix’s features.
+The installers interacts with the host operating system directly, and this exposes it to many more opportunities to fail or behave funny.
+Different operating systems will also be able to support different sets of features.

 # Problem

-Testing the Nix installer is complicated and involves spawning a lot of VMs to validate it, and a lot of different things to check.
+Testing the an installer is complicated and involves spawning a lot of VMs to validate it, and a lot of different things to check.
 The current testing strategy is fairly ad-hoc and has inconsistent coverage.
 Additionally, validating changes is slow, manual,